Title: Comparison of normalized gain and Cohen’s d for analyzing gains on concept inventories

 To test this hypothesis, the researchers then compared the gender differences between males and females on the conceptual inventories using both the normalized gain and Cohen’s d.
 Since males typically outperform females on conceptual inventories (and did so in 41 of the 43 courses in the dataset), if the normalized gain is actually biased towards the higher pre-test population, there should be more cases in which males outperform females as measured by the normalized gain than as measured by Cohen’s d.
 Of the 43 courses studied, 33 showed a larger effect on males when the normalized gain was used while only 22 of the 43 courses showed a larger effect when Cohen’s d was used.
 A plot comparing the normalized gain and Cohen’s d is shown in figure 2.
 Thus, it appears that the normalized gain is actually biased in favor of populations with higher pre-test scores.

 So what can we take away from this paper?
 First, the normalized gain overestimates student inequities and should not be used in research studies.
 Instead, researchers should use Cohen’s d.
 This is especially important when studying students who may come from disadvantaged backgrounds since they are likely to have lower pre-test scores than students who come into the class with better preparation and hence will appear to have learned less than their more advantaged peers as measured by the normalized gain.
 Second, as instructors at teaching intensive institutions are often required to provide evidence of student learning for tenure and promotion, using the normalized gain may result in scores that appear to show less learning than actually occurred.
-While whether ’tis nobler in the mind to use Cohen’s is an open question, this paper shows that the normalized gain is a statistic biased towards students with higher pre-test scores and its use should be replaced by Cohen’s d.
+While whether ’tis nobler in the mind to use Cohen’s d is an open question, this paper shows that the normalized gain is a statistic biased towards students with higher pre-test scores and its use should be replaced by Cohen’s d.

 Figures used under Creative Commons Attribution 4.0 License.